oracle/node-oracledb/doc/api.md

 of open connections exceeds `poolMin` and connections are idle for more than the [`poolTimeout`](#propdbpooltimeout) seconds, then the number of open connections does not fall below `poolMin`.

+A fixed pool size where `poolMin` equals `poolMax` [is strongly recommended](#conpoolsizing).
+This helps prevent connection storms and helps overall system stability.

 ##### Example